SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Managing super

 To invoke a superclass hidden method, in Java and Pharo you use `super`, which means that the lookup up will start above the class defining the method containing the super expression.
-In fact we can consider that in Java or Pharo, super is a syntactic sugar to refer to the receiver but changing where the method lookup starts.
+In fact, we can consider that in Java or Pharo, super is a syntactic sugar to refer to the receiver but changing where the method lookup starts.
 This is what we see in our implementation where we do not have syntactic support.

 Let us see how we will express the following situation.
 ```